priyanka276/ScoreTest/README.md

 ## Appium UI testing for mobile application

 ## Introduction
-This repository contains UI test for Score Mobile application as part of interview process
+This repository contains UI test for Score Android Mobile application as part of interview process

 ## Requirement
 *Java -16

 *maven - any version

 *testng- 7.7.0

 *io.appium.java-client - 7.5.1

 *Intellij or eclipse IDE

 *appium2

 *score apk file -latest added in mail

 ## About the tests